 Sexual violence affects everyone and every community.
 Sexual violence involves a range of acts including attempted or completed rape, pressure for sexual acts, unwanted sexual contact and non-contact.
 It can also include unwanted sexual experiences, like verbal harassment.
 Sexual violence is defined as any sexual act committed against someone without that person’s freely given consent.
-See a full list of sexual violence definitions from the Centers of Disease Control and Prevention.
+Find out more about sexual violence from the Centers of Disease Control and Prevention.

-Sexual violence can affect people of all ages, genders, income levels, social status, and location.
-Marginalized populations and communities are more likely to experience sexual violence, including women, people of color, Native Americans, people with disabilities, LGBT communities, and children.
+Sexual violence affects people of all ages, genders, income levels, social status, and location.
+Marginalized populations and communities are more likely to experience sexual violence, including women, people of color, American Indians, people with disabilities, LGBT communities, and children.

 Spectrum of Prevention

 Everyone has a role to play to prevent sexual violence.
 Prevention happens on many levels.
 The Spectrum of Prevention was created by the Prevention Institute to show a range of activities for successful prevention efforts.
 The Sexual Violence Prevention Program works across the Spectrum of Prevention, with an emphasis on building networks, as well as supporting organizations to adopt practices and policies that create safe and supportive environments.

 - Meaningfully share and support sexual violence upstream prevention strategies to advance statewide sexual violence work in Minnesota.

 - Share sexual violence data in a way that supports anyone working to prevent sexual violence across the state.